Stacie Orrico: 2002–2004: International success with Stacie Orrico

-Her next effort, the more mainstream and self-titled album Stacie Orrico, was released in 2003 and charted on the US Billboard 200 (debuting at No. 67), Australian ARIA Albums Chart and the UK Albums Chart.
+Her next effort, the more mainstream self-titled album Stacie Orrico, was released in 2003 and charted on the US Billboard 200 (debuting at No. 67), Australian ARIA Albums Chart and the UK Albums Chart.
 The first mainstream single from this album was "Stuck", which became a worldwide hit, reaching the Top 5 on the majority of the world's charts.
 This was followed by the single "(There's Gotta Be) More to Life", which peaked in the top 20 in Australia (No. 11) and the UK (No. 12), although, overall, "Stuck" charted better, the exception being in the US.
+In 2014, English singer Sam Smith mentioned in an interview that "(There's Gotta Be) More to Life" is their favorite music video.

+In December 2003, Orrico performed Christmas music such as "The Christmas Song" on NBC's news and talk show Today.
+She also performed "Stuck" on UK and Italy's Total Request Live.
+In 2003, she portrayed Peggy Santiglia of the girl group the Angels in an episode of NBC's drama television series American Dreams.
+In the show, she performed the Angels' song "My Boyfriend's Back," which was included on the show's soundtrack.

-This was then followed by "I Promise", written by Orrico (top 30 in the UK), and the final mainstream single "I Could Be the One" (top 40 in the UK in June 2004).
+This was then followed by "I Promise", written by Diane Warren (top 30 in the UK), and the final mainstream single "I Could Be the One" (top 40 in the UK in June 2004).
 Both singles were given limited releases and limited promotion, meaning they did not fare as well as the first two singles.
 The last three singles were only released to Christian radio in addition to "Strong Enough", which reached No. 1 as the CD's very first single.
 Stacie Orrico sold over 500,000 copies in the US, enough sales for a Gold certification.
 The album also sold 600,000 in Japan and an estimated 3.4 million copies worldwide.
 In 2004, Orrico's songs "(There's Gotta Be) More to Life" and "Stuck" appeared on the Barbie Hit Mix.

-She was nominated in 2004 for the first time at the 46th Annual Grammy Awards in the category Best Pop/Contemporary Gospel Album, but the award was given to Michael W. Smith.
+She was nominated at the 46th Annual Grammy Awards in the category Best Pop/Contemporary Gospel Album, but the award was given to Michael W. Smith.

+In March 2004, she took a break for a couple of years.